-Two (2) paid personal leave days per wage reporting year shall be granted to each employee eligible for annual leave.
-A personal leave day shall be requested and approved in advance of use.
+Twenty-eight (28) hours personal leave per wage reporting year shall be granted to each employee eligible for annual leave.
+This will include the four (4) hours granted in lieu of General Election Day.
+Personal leave shall be requested and approved in advance of use.
 Personal leave may be used in one-hour increments.
 There shall be no accumulation of personal leave days, and unused personal leave shall be forfeited at the end of the leave year or upon termination of employment.

-ARTICLE 31 -- MILITARY LEAVE
+ARTICLE 31 - MILITARY LEAVE

-Military leave shall be approved for an employee by the employee's appointing authority as follows:
+Military leave shall be approved for an employee by the employee's Appointing Authority as follows:

-(1) Military Leave With Pay
+1. Military Leave With Pay

-Military Leave with pay, not to exceed fifteen (15) working days per wage reporting year, shall be granted to employees who are reservists or members of the National Reserve or Guard ordered to active training duty.
-In addition, military leave with pay shall be approved by the appointing authorities for employees who are members of the National Reserve or Guard when ordered on domestic emergency duty related to disaster relief or civil disturbance, provided, however, that such leave shall not exceed fifteen (15) working days for each such domestic emergency, except where longer leave periods are authorized under the provisions of Article 65, Section 42 of the Annotated Code of Maryland.
+a.
+Military Leave with pay, not to exceed fifteen (15) working days per wage reporting year, shall be granted to employees who are Reservists or members of the National Reserve or Guard ordered to active training duty.
+In addition, military leave with pay shall be approved by the Appointing Authorities for employees who are members of the National Reserve or Guard when ordered on domestic emergency duty related to disaster relief or civil disturbance, provided, however, that such leave shall not exceed fifteen (15) working days for each such domestic emergency, except where longer leave periods are authorized under the provisions of Article 65, Section 42 of the Annotated Code of Maryland.

-(2) Military Leave Without Pay
+2. Military Leave Without Pay

-Military leave without pay shall be approved by an appointing authority when an employee enlists or is drafted into the United States Armed Forces during a time of war or a time of national emergency or, upon exhaustion of an employee's military leave with pay entitlement, when a member of the National Reserve or Guard is required to perform active duty for training or inactive duty training in accordance with Section 2024 of Title 38 of the United States Code (Veterans Reemployment Act).
+a.
+Military leave without pay shall be approved by an Appointing Authority when an employee enlists or is drafted into the United States Armed Forces during a time of war or a time of national emergency or, upon exhaustion of an employee's military leave with pay entitlement, when a member of the National Reserve or Guard is required to perform active duty for training or inactive duty training in accordance with Section 2024 of Title 38 of the United States Code (Veterans Reemployment Act).

-(3) Restoration to Position After Military Leave Without Pay
+3. Restoration to Position After Military Leave Without Pay

-An employee shall be entitled to return to the position the employee occupied at the time the employee was granted military leave without pay, as provided in subparagraph (a)(2) above, subject to the following conditions:

-- (A) The employee requests the employee's appointing authority to restore the employee to the employee's position within ninety (90) calendar days after the effective date of the employee's discharge from active military duty; and, - (B) The employee, if hospitalized at the time of discharge from active military duty, requests the employee's appointing authority to restore the employee to the employee's position within ninety (90) calendar days after discharge from the hospital; and, - (C) The employee was discharged from active military duty under honorable conditions; and, - (D) In the event an employee sustains a disability during military service and cannot perform the duties of his or her former position, the employee shall be reinstated in a position with similar pay, circumstances and seniority.
+- a.
+An employee shall be entitled to return to the position the employee occupied at the time the employee was granted military leave without pay, as provided in subparagraph 2.a., above, subject to the following conditions: - (1) The employee requests the employee's Appointing Authority to restore the employee to the employee's position within ninety (90) calendar days after the effective date of the employee's discharge from active military duty; and, - (2) The employee, if hospitalized at the time of discharge from active military duty, requests the employee's Appointing Authority to restore the employee to the employee's position within ninety (90) calendar days after discharge from the hospital; and, - (3) The employee was discharged from active military duty under honorable conditions; and, - (4) In the event an employee sustains a disability during military service and cannot perform the duties of his or her former position, the employee shall be reinstated in a position with similar pay, circumstances and seniority.